Vivolance/data_structures/src/6_spark/README.md

 ### Caching and Persisting
 #### Caching
 Stores data in memory for faster in memory processing for smaller datasets.
-Caching is only triggered when we call an action call ike show(), count()
+Caching is lazy, only triggered when we call an action call ike show(), count().
+As a rule of thumb:
+1. Cache expensive operations such as joins or orderBy
+2. Cache only if you are performing other transformations ont he datasets
 ```python
 # Suppose df_features is the result of expensive feature engineering
 df_features = raw_df.filter("age is not null").withColumn("normalized_salary", col("salary")/1000)